 (c) it is not practicable for the health professional who proposes to provide the treatment to determine whether or not the patient has made an advance health directive containing a treatment decision that is inconsistent with providing the treatment; and

-(d) it is not practicable for the health professional to obtain a treatment decision in respect of the treatment from the patient’s guardian or enduring guardian or the person responsible for the patient under section 110ZD.
+(d) it is not practicable for the health professional to obtain —

+(i) in any case other than the performance of an abortion on the patient — a treatment decision in respect of the treatment from the patient’s guardian or enduring guardian or the person responsible for the patient under section 110ZD, as referred to in section 110ZJ; or

+(ii) in the case of the performance of an abortion on the patient — a decision of the State Administrative Tribunal under Division 3 Subdivision 2 in respect of the performance of the abortion, as referred to in section 110ZLA(3).

-(2) The health professional may provide the treatment to the patient in the absence of a treatment decision in relation to the patient.
+(2) The health professional may provide the treatment to the patient —

+(a) in the case referred to in subsection (1)(d)(i) — in the absence of a treatment decision in relation to the patient from the patient’s guardian or enduring guardian or the person responsible for the patient; or

+(b) in the case referred to in subsection (1)(d)(ii) — in the absence of a decision of the State Administrative Tribunal under Division 3 Subdivision 2.

 [Section 110ZI inserted: No. 25 of 2008 s.
-11.]
+11; amended: No. 20 of 2023 s.
+46.]

 110ZIA.
 Urgent treatment after attempted suicide